-James has worked extensively across the UK Criminal Justice system with organisations including the London Metropolitan Police Service (New Scotland Yard), the Home Office, Ministry of Justice, and a number of public safety agencies.
-He also advises on a number of Accenture’s public safety engagements across Europe, Middle East, South Africa, the US and Asia Pacific.
-A recognised expert in his field, James has written extensively in leading industry publications on a range of policing topics including the use of social media and police information management.
+James has worked extensively across the UK Criminal Justice system with organisations including the London Metropolitan Police Service (New Scotland Yard), the Home Office, Ministry of Justice and a number of public safety agencies.
+He also advises on a number of Accenture’s public safety engagements across Europe, Middle East, South Africa, the United States and Asia Pacific.
+A recognised expert in his field, James has written extensively in leading industry publications on a range of policing topics, including the use of social media and police information management.
 This includes Accenture’s publication on Preparing Police Forces for the Future.